 - Use a base brush to brush the bases tip to tail to remove any unbonded wax from the pores of the base’s plastic.

-Leif Sunde and Sam Petty are highly experienced ski technicians who cofounded the Denver Sports Lab in Golden, Colo., to make Olympic-level tunes available to the public.
+Leif Sunde is a highly experienced ski technician who founded the Denver Sports Lab in Golden, Colo., to make Olympic-level tunes available to the public.